-1. 1.5 credits in research and analysis methods 1.5 credits in seminar courses in functional areas of business 1.5 3 10 credit from a selection of advanced course 1 0
+1. 1.5 credits in research and analysis methods 1.5 2.
+1.5 credits in seminar courses in functional areas of business, including at least one two-course sequence 3.
+1.5 credits from a selection of course electives approved by the thesis supervisor or mentor 1.5 4.
+Presentation and oral defence of the thesis proposal 0.5 5.

-3. 1.0 credit from a selection of advanced course 1.0 electives in the School of Business

-4. 1.0 credit in free electives which must be approved by the thesis supervisor 1.0 5.
 5.0 credits in a Thesis, which must be defended at an oral examination 5.0 6.
 One written and one oral comprehensive examination 7.
-Participation in the Sprott School of Business research seminar series on current business issues for one year 8.
-Participation in the Sprott School of Business seminar series on, and classroom experience in, teaching methods 9.
-Presentation and oral defence of the thesis proposal Total Credits 10.0
+Participation in the Sprott School of Business research seminar series 8.
+Participation in the Sprott School of Business teaching seminar series 9.
+Classroom teaching or equivalent research supported seminar delivery to professional audiences Total Credits 10.0 Course Requirements All students in the doctoral program are required to complete the following courses successfully: 1.
+1.5 credits (BUSI 6902 and BUSI 6905 are mandatory) in: 1.5 in BUSI 6902 [0.5] Research Methodology in Business BUSI 6903 [0.5] Qualitative Research Design BUSI 6904 [0.5] Quantitative Research Design BUSI 6905 [0.5] Advanced Statistical Methods for Business Research 2.
+1.5 credits in semi nars including at least one two- 1.5 course sequence, from the following doctoral seminar courses:

-Course Requirements

-All students in the doctoral program are required to complete successfully the following courses:

-1. 1.5 credits in: 1.5 BUSI 6902 [0.5] Research Methodology in Business BUSI 6907 [0.5] Ph.D.
-Thesis Tutorial BUSI 6905 [0.5] Advanced Statistical Methods for Business Research or BUSI 6906 [0.5] Advanced Methods and Models of Management Science seminar courses: BUSI 6100 [0.5] & BUSI 6101 [0.5] Seminar in Modern Organization Theory and Current Topics in Organizational Behaviour BUSI 6200 [0.5] & BUSI 6201 [0.5] Seminar in Marketing I and Seminar in Marketing II BUSI 6300 [0.5] & BUSI 6301 [0.5] Seminar in Management of Production/Operations I: Strategic Management of Production Systems and Seminar in Management of Production/Operations II: Production/Technology/Strategy Interface BUSI 6400 [0.5] & BUSI 6401 [0.5] Seminar in Information Systems I: Information and Computing Technologies in Management and Seminar in Information Systems II: Analysis and Design of Information Systems BUSI 6500 [0.5] & BUSI 6501 [0.5] Seminar in Finance I and Seminar in Finance II 3.
-1.0 credit from the following advanced seminars: 1.0 BUSI 6701 [0.5] Choice Behaviour BUSI 6702 [0.5] Analysis and Representation of Complex Problems BUSI 6703 [0.5] Systems Concepts in Management BUSI 6704 [0.5] Managing the Change Process BUSI 6801 [0.5] Management of Technology BUSI 6802 [0.5] Women in Management BUSI 6803 [0.5] Corporate Strategy and Policy BUSI 6804 [0.5] International Business Strategy BUSI 6805 [0.5] Canadian Business Competitiveness the dimensions of complex problem representation and analysis:
+BUSI 6000 [0.5] Seminar in Accounting I & BUSI 6001 [0.5] and Seminar in Accounting II

+BUSI 6100 [0.5] & BUSI 6101 [0.5] Seminar in Management I: Modern Organization Theory and Seminar in Management II: Current Topics in Organizational Behaviour BUSI 6103 [0.5] Seminar in Strategic Management BUSI 6200 [0.5] & BUSI 6201 [0.5] Seminar in Marketing I: Management and Strategy and Seminar in Marketing II: Consumer Behaviour BUSI 6300 [0.5] & BUSI 6301 [0.5] Seminar in Management of Production/Operations I: Strategic Management of Production Systems and Seminar in Management of Production/Operations II: Production/Technology/Strategy Interface BUSI 6400 [0.5] & BUSI 6401 [0.5] Seminar in Information Systems I: Research Issues and Seminar in Information Systems II: Current Trends BUSI 6500 [0.5] & BUSI 6501 [0.5] Seminar in Finance I: Topical issues in Investments and Seminar in Finance II: Theories and Empirical Methods in Corporate Finance BUSI 6600 [0.5] Entrepreneurship BUSI 6700 [0.5] & BUSI 6705 [0.5] Seminar in International Business I: International Markets and Strategy and Seminar in International Business II: Managing in a Global Environment